travcorp/amazon-corner/dynamodb-refresh/README.md

 >**NOTE:** This will delete the table before you copy over new information, all old information will be lost.
 This functionality can be changed in the future.

 ## Limitations
 - This tool is designed to copy DynamoDB tables to and from the _same_ region.
-It is easy to change this but there is no need at the moment.
+It is easy to change this but there is no need for this at the moment.
 - Existing table is deleted before copy.
 Again, this can be removed or changed to be optional, but it is not needed at the moment

 ## Running on Teamcity